 Both men and women we polled about their significant other’s substance abuse issues told us that, on average, their partners used drugs between three and four days each week.
 Men generally established a higher frequency of drug use, averaging over four hours a day compared to less than three and a half for women.

 Many people want to know what causes addiction.
-It’s an age old question with no singular answer.
-Of the many factors that can contribute to a person’s likelihood of experiencing substance abuse or addiction, genetics don’t play a small role.
-Research has shown the genes we inherit from our parents account for roughly half our risk of developing alcoholism or addiction.
-This can lead to both drug dependency and relapse for millions of people through no fault of their own.
+It’s an age-old question with no single answer.
+Of the many factors that can contribute to a person’s likelihood of experiencing substance abuse or addiction, genetics can play a significant role.
+Research has shown the genes we inherit from our parents account for roughly half our risk of developing alcoholism or drug addiction.
+This can lead to both drug dependency and relapse for millions of people.

-There is no blanket approach towards treatment for people suffering from substance abuse and addiction.
-Every person, their circumstances, and the environmental elements that impact their drug habits are completely different.
-One thing is for sure though, family support and involvement is a key element to overcoming addiction and finding true recovery.
+There is no blanket approach toward treatment for people suffering from substance abuse and addiction.
+Every person and their circumstances are completely different.
+One thing is for sure though: family support and involvement is a key element to overcoming addiction and finding true recovery.
 It’s not uncommon for family members to struggle with the addictive behaviors of a loved one or feel emotions like anger or resentment.
-Experts recommend that relatives can benefit from counseling sessions or support group meetings to help them address a loved one’s addiction and support both themselves and their loved one through the difficult process of recovery.
+Experts recommend that relatives benefit from counseling sessions or support group meetings to help them address a loved one’s addiction and support both themselves and their loved one through the difficult process of recovery.

-For some Americans, certain drugs were too extreme to consider keeping a family member in their lives who might be addicted.
+When surveyed, some Americans reported that certain drugs were too extreme to consider keeping a family member in their lives who might be addicted.
 While less than three percent were willing to cut a loved one out of their lives who became addicted to alcohol, more than one in 10 admitted they would stop talking to a relative who had become dependent on marijuana.

 People we polled were even more unforgiving when asked about more deadly substances.
 More than half acknowledged they would cut ties with a family member who began using cocaine or opiates, while nearly two in three were unwilling to stay in touch with a family member who used heroin or methamphetamines.